venice1200/MiSTer_i2c2oled/README.md

 * Option `BLACKOUT`
   Set to "yes" (default) for the short "Display-Blackout" before a Picture change, "no" = no blackout

+* Option `SSD1390`
+  Set to "yes" if you use an SSD1309 Display, "no" is default.
+  This Option activates a one line offset.

+* Option `MONODISPLAY`
+  Set to "yes" if you use a SSD1306 Display with only one Color, "no" is default.
+  This Option inverts the first 16 lines.

 ### How does it work
 When the MiSTer boots up the script `/media/fat/i2c2oled/S60i2c2oled` is called.
 This script does nothing more than calling the script `/media/fat/i2c2oled/i2c2oled.sh`